morosin/morosin.github.io/mpu9250/index.md

-commandment that you don't use floating-point arithmetic, but I offer a solution: if the device receiving the readings is a computer rather than an 8-bit microcontroller, move all the floating point arithmetic over there and only use the AVR for sendng.
+commandment that you don't use floating-point arithmetic, but I offer a solution: if the device receiving the readings is a computer rather than an 8-bit microcontroller, move all the floating point arithmetic over there and only use the AVR for sending.
 Anyways, the actual rotational velocity, in _degrees per second_, is equal to the product of the conversion scale and the 16-bit value read from the sensor.
 For example, to find the actual X rotational velocity at 250 DPS given the sensor value of `gyro_x`, we would use: